Emergency Landing Injuries Results in Helicopter Tour Crash Lawsuit

 The pilot turned back to the shore and was ultimately able to crash-land the helicopter on a sandy beach.
 The passengers spent approximately one minute in as the helicopter fell toward the ocean and rocky terrain without engine power.

 The pilot held a commercial certificate with a helicopter rating.
 As of the time of the accident, he had 4,550 total flight hours, with 2,500 hours in the Airbus EC 130 helicopter.
-This tour helicopter was configured with six passenger and a single pilot seat.
-The seats were composite bucket seats attached to seat legs and seatback supports.
-The supports contained energy-absorbing features as required by federal aviation code.
+This tour helicopter was configured with six passengers and a single pilot seat.
+The seats were carbon fiber bucket seats attached to seat legs and seatback supports.
+The supports contained energy-absorbing features as required by federal aviation regulations.
 When the seats were subjected to high-vertical loads, the bucket seat should move downward while the supports stretched and absorbed the energy.
-However, during the crash, the energy-absorbing seats failed to function properly, resulting in serious injuries to the passengers.
+However, during the crash, some of the energy-absorbing seats failed to function properly, resulting in serious injuries to the passengers.

-The company had the passengers view a safety video prior to the flight and an employee helped to strap them into their seats correctly.
+The company had the passengers view a safety video before the flight, and an employee helped to strap them into their seats correctly.
 Despite these measures, the pilot and all the passengers suffered vertebral compression injuries.
 Several passengers suffered sternum fractures as well.
 One passenger became a paraplegic.

-Slack Davis Sanger is representing the passengers, a family who has suffered tremendous medical bills, pain, suffering, and trauma on what was supposed to be a family vacation.
-This case is still being actively pursued.Investigative Report
+Slack Davis Sanger represented all the passengers, including the family, who suffered tremendous medical bills, pain, suffering, and trauma on what was supposed to be a family vacation.
+This case was settled for a confidential amount.

 This information is intended to be used as a resource to gain a general understanding of a case's history and status.
 Every attempt is made to ensure that this information is timely and accurate.
 There may be a lag between when new information is available and when cases are updated on the website.